 If you’re exhausted and want to nap, but it’s not an option, or have been staring at a screen for hours, the idea of closing your eyes while sitting upright is appealing.

 Closing your eyes isn’t the same as sleeping, no matter where we do it.
-Sometimes, that’s the idea.
-Closing your eyes can be surprisingly refreshing if you want a few minutes of respite without dozing off.
+Sometimes, it can be surprisingly refreshing if you want a few minutes of respite without dozing off.

-Closing your eyes signals to your body and brain that taking a break is OK, even if just for a few minutes.
-It’s like restarting a computer rather than shutting it down completely.
-You’ll be back in action shortly, but any breather is welcome.
+It signals to the mind and body that taking a break is okay, even for a few minutes.
+It’s like restarting a computer rather than shutting it down.
+You’ll be back in action shortly, but a pause is welcome.

 Resting Eyes vs. Sleep

-The fundamental difference between resting your eyes and outright sleeping is that closing the eyes doesn’t repair your body.
-It gives your mind a break and helps your muscles relax, but it doesn’t have close to the same impact as sleeping soundly.
+The difference between resting your eyes and sleep is that closing the eyes doesn’t repair the body.
+It gives the mind a break and helps the muscles relax, but it doesn’t have the same impact as sleep.

-When you complete a sleep cycle, your cells and hormones are replaced.
-Repeat this process four or five times over eight hours of sleep, and you’ll understand why you feel reinvigorated in the morning.
+When you complete a sleep cycle, cells and hormones are replaced.
+Repeat this process 4-5 times over 7-8 hours of sleep, and you’ll understand why you feel reinvigorated in the morning.

-Resting your eyes doesn’t afford these opportunities.
-You need to sleep deeper, ideally for a prolonged period, to see these benefits.
-You’re jumpstarting the engine in your body and brain, not replacing it with a newer model.
+Resting your eyes doesn’t isn’t the same.
+You need to sleep deeper, ideally longer, to enjoy the benefits.
+You’re jumpstarting the engine in your mind and body, not replacing it with a newer model.

-That doesn’t mean resting your eyes is pointless, as it’s a great way to escape your immediate reality, if just for a few minutes.
-Alas, multiple rest periods will never replace a full night of sleep.
+That doesn’t mean resting your eyes is pointless, as it’s a way to escape your immediate reality, if just temporarily.
+Alas, multiple rest periods can never replace a full night’s sleep.

-The problem with closing your eyes when exhausted is that you may fall asleep.
-It’s advisable to take steps to prevent this from happening.
-Things you could do include:
+The problem with closing your eyes when exhausted is that you may fall asleep, so take steps to prevent it.
+Things you could do include the following:

-- Set an alarm for a few minutes on your cell phone.
+- Set the alarm on your cell phone.

-- Use an egg timer to rouse you after three, five, or eight minutes.
+- Use an egg timer to rouse you after a few minutes.

-- Hold something you’ll drop if you doze off, with the noise waking you.
+- Hold something you’ll drop if you doze off, with the noise rousing you.

-- Keep your hands occupied while you rest your eyes, such as drumming the beat to a familiar song.
+- Keep your hands occupied while you rest your eyes, like drumming the beat of a song.

-- Ask somebody to nudge or retrieve you if you are not back after a set period.
+- Ask somebody to nudge you if you’re not back after a set period.

-This will stop you from falling into a deep sleep and losing time as a consequence.
+This will stop you from falling into a deep sleep and losing time.

 Why am I Groggy if I Didn’t Fall Asleep?

 You may feel cheated if you rest your eyes and feel groggy and confused when you open them.
-You declared, “my eyes are closed, but I’m not asleep,” and now you face the worst of both worlds.
+You declared, “My eyes are closed, but I’m not asleep,” Now you face the worst of both worlds.

-You received none of the therapeutic qualities of sleep but are now struggling with the fogginess of waking from a deep sleep.
-In reality, you may have fallen into an early stage of sleep – one of four.
+You received none of the therapeutic benefits of sleep but are struggling with the fogginess of waking from a deep sleep.
+In reality, you may have fallen into the first stage of sleep.

-If you feel groggy after you open your eyes, you likely entered stage one of sleep without realizing it – maybe even stage two.
+If you feel groggy after you open your eyes, you likely entered stage 1 of sleep.
 This often happens when people fall asleep while watching a movie or after hitting the snooze button on a morning alarm.

 - Take some deep breaths.

-- Stretch as many of your muscles as you can, as much as you can.
+- Stretch as many of your muscles as you can regularly.

 - Drink a glass of water to hydrate your brain, and consider eating a light snack.